 Captain Beefheart & His Magic Band

-Don Van Vliet (; born Don Glen Vliet; January 15, 1941 – December 17, 2010) was an American singer, songwriter, multi-instrumentalist, and visual artist best known by the stage name Captain Beefheart.
-Conducting a rotating ensemble known as The Magic Band, he recorded 13 studio albums between 1967 and 1982.
-His music blended elements of blues, free jazz, rock, and avant-garde composition with idiosyncratic rhythms, absurdist wordplay, a loud, gravelly voice, and his claimed wide vocal range, though reports of it have varied from three octaves to seven and a half.
-Known for his enigmatic persona, Beefheart frequently constructed myths about his life and was known to exercise an almost dictatorial control over his supporting musicians.
+Don Van Vliet (; born Don Glen Vliet; January 15, 1941 – December 17, 2010), known by his stage name Captain Beefheart, was an American singer, songwriter, multi-instrumentalist, and visual artist.
+Conducting a rotating ensemble known as the Magic Band, he recorded 13 studio albums between 1967 and 1982.
+His music blended elements of blues, free jazz, rock, and avant-garde composition with idiosyncratic rhythms, absurdist wordplay, and Vliet's gravelly singing voice with a wide vocal range.
+Known as an enigmatic persona, Beefheart frequently constructed myths about his life and was known to exercise extreme, dictatorial control over his supporting musicians.
 Although he achieved little commercial success, he sustained a cult following as an influence on an array of experimental rock and punk-era artists.
-A prodigy sculptor in his childhood, Van Vliet developed an eclectic musical taste during his teen years in Lancaster, California, and formed "a mutually useful but volatile" friendship with musician Frank Zappa, with whom he sporadically competed and collaborated.
-He began performing with his Captain Beefheart persona in 1964 and joined the original Magic Band line-up, initiated by Alexis Snouffer, the same year.
-The group released their debut album Safe as Milk in 1967 on Buddah Records.
-After being dropped by two consecutive record labels they signed to Zappa's Straight Records, where they released 1969's Trout Mask Replica; the album would later rank 58th in Rolling Stone magazine's 2003 list of the 500 greatest albums of all time.
-In 1974, frustrated by a lack of commercial success, he pursued a more conventional rock sound, but the ensuing albums were critically panned; this move, combined with not having been paid for a European tour, and years of enduring Beefheart's abusive behavior, led the entire band to quit.Beefheart eventually formed a new Magic Band with a group of younger musicians and regained critical approval through three final albums: Shiny Beast (1978), Doc at the Radar Station (1980) and Ice Cream for Crow (1982).
-Van Vliet made few public appearances after his retirement from music in 1982.
-He pursued a career in art, an interest that originated in his childhood talent for sculpture, and a venture which proved to be his most financially secure.
+He began performing in his Captain Beefheart persona in 1964, when he joined the original Magic Band line-up.
+The group's 1969 album Trout Mask Replica would rank 58th in Rolling Stone magazine's 2003 list of the 500 greatest albums of all time.
+Beefheart eventually formed a new Magic Band with a group of younger musicians and regained critical approval through three final albums: Shiny Beast (1978), Doc at the Radar Station (1980) and Ice Cream for Crow (1982).
+In 1982, he retired from music and pursued a career in art.
 His abstract expressionist paintings and drawings command high prices, and have been exhibited in art galleries and museums across the world.
-Van Vliet died in 2010, having had multiple sclerosis for many years.

 Doctor Dawn Sunshine (Kansas City, Missouri Live '74) - 2020-10-26T00:00:00.000000Z